 What does the Tax Collector Do?

-The Orange County Tax Collector’s Office serves thousands of customers each day at nine locations across Orange County.
+The Orange County Tax Collector’s Office serves thousands of customers each day at seven locations across Orange County.
 The Tax Collector collects and distributes property and business tax revenues.
 The Office is also responsible for administering all motor vehicle services in Orange County, including the issuance of driver licenses, State IDs, tag and title, and hunting and fishing licenses.
 These services are performed on behalf of more than 63 taxing authorities and state agencies.

 The Orange County Tax Collector has been independently elected since its office was established under Article VIII in the Florida Constitution in 1885.
 The framers of the Florida Constitution believed that local taxes are best collected at the community level through a locally-elected Tax Collector who is more responsive and accountable to the citizens of the communities in which they serve.
 Tax Collectors are state officers elected to carry out specific laws enacted by the Florida Legislature.
 They are neither agents nor employees of county government and do not carry out any functions of local government that is not authorized by Florida State Statute.